Freelancing requires a different mindset and outlook on things from the employee mindset.

 Employees can enjoy more social interaction.
 Freelancers usually work alone.

-Freelancers can get lonely.
-Here at Aspect Avenue, we do try to address this to some extent with out private community, where freelancers can engage with each other online.
-But that can’t replace real world social engagement.
-Freelancers must find that kind of thing outside of normal working hours, or work at a local coworking space or maybe a coffee shop…
+Freelancers can get lonely, and must find social activities outside of normal working hours, or work at a local coworking space or maybe a coffee shop…

 Employees dislike failure.
 Freelancers embrace it.